AydinHassan/magento-core-composer-installer/README.md

         "type": "magento-core"
     }

+See [here](https://github.com/AydinHassan/magento-community/blob/1.9/composer.json) for an example.
+You can use this repository for your Magento CE builds if you wish so.

 You can create your own public or private Magento repository to host the different versions.
 You should tag each version as the version it is.
 The `type` key is important.
 The Magento Core Composer Installer will only install packages which have a type of `magento-core`.

+Read [here](Creating a core package) to see how you can create your own Magento Source Code Repository.

 To use the Magento package you will have to add the repository to your projects `composer.json` file: